Messaging Analytics

 • Country: Indicates the destination country of the messages.

-The data displayed allows users to analyze how message volumes and estimated costs are distributed across different geographic regions.
+The data shows how message volumes and estimated costs are distributed across geographic regions.

 How Export Works: